-• To identify, at the earliest possible opportunity, barriers to learning and participation for pupils with SEND;

-• To ensure that every child experiences success in their learning and achieves to the highest possible standard;

-• To enable all children to participate in lessons fully and effectively;

-• To value and encourage the contribution of all children to the life of the school;

-• To work in partnership with parents;

-• To work with the Governing Body to enable them to fulfil their statutory monitoring role with regard to the Policy Statement for SEND;
+- To identify, at the earliest possible opportunity, barriers to learning and participation for pupils with SENDs; - To ensure that every child experiences success in their learning and achieves to the highest possible standard; - To enable all children to participate in lessons fully and effectively; - To value and encourage the contribution of all children to the life of the school; - To work in partnership with parents/carers; - To work with the Trust Board to enable them to fulfil their statutory monitoring role with regard to the Policy Statement for SENDs;

+Registered Office: St. Werburgh's C. E. (A) Primary School, Kingsley, Staffordshire.
+ST10 2BA.
+Telephone: 01538 702355.
-• To work closely with external support agencies, where appropriate, to support the need of individual pupils;

-• To ensure that all staff have access to training and advice to support quality teaching and learning for all pupils;
+- To work closely with external support agencies, where appropriate, to support the need of individual pupils; - To ensure that all staff have access to training and advice to support quality teaching and learning for all pupils;